Asynchronous Distributed Optimization with Delay-free Parameters: Introduction

 \end{enumerate} Many algorithms that use delay-dependent fixed step-sizes \cite{wu2017decentralized, zhang2019fully,tian2020achieving,bianchi2021distributed} or diminishing step-sizes \cite{zhang2019asyspa,assran2020asynchronous,doan2017convergence,kungurtsev2023decentralized} can converge to the optimal consensus solution.
 Our algorithms, on the other hand, suffer from an unfavourable inexact convergence inherited from their synchronous counterparts.
 However, they admit delay-free step-sizes that are easy to tune and may yield faster practical convergence as shown by our numerical experiments.

 A preliminary conference version can be found in \cite{wu23CDC}.
-It studies the asynchronous DGD and DGD-ATC for solving smooth and strongly convex problems, does not show any adaptivity of the convergence rates to the actual delays, and includes no proofs.
-Compared to \cite{wu23CDC}, this article extends the asynchronous DGD to the asynchronous Prox-DGD which allows for composite objective functions, provides convergence results for weakly convex functions, proves that the convergence rates adapt to the actual levels of asynchrony rather than the worst-case, and includes all the proofs.
+It studies the asynchronous DGD and DGD-ATC for solving strongly convex and smooth problems, does not show any convergence results in terms of the actual asynchrony level, and includes no proofs.
+Compared to \cite{wu23CDC}, this article extends the asynchronous DGD to the asynchronous Prox-DGD which allows for composite objective functions, derives convergence results of the two asynchronous methods for both strongly convex and general convex functions, proves that the convergence rates adjusts to the actual level of asynchrony rather than being determined by the worst-case, proposes an adaptive step-size for the asynchronous Prox-DGD, and includes all the proofs.